kixxauth/kixx-lib-es6/README.md

 Returns the passed Object after recursively calling Object.freeze() deeply throughout.

 ### mergeDeep()
-__`mergeDeep(object, ...)`__
+__`mergeDeep(target, ...sources)`__

 parameter | type | description
 --------- | ---- | -----------
-object | Object | An Object merge deeply.
+target | Object | The target object to merge into. sources | Objects | Source objects to merge into the target.

-Returns a new Object after deeply merging all passed in Objects from left to right.
+Returns the target Object after deeply merging all passed in Objects from left to right.
 The right most Object has precedence.
+The target object will be mutated.
+Source objects will not be mutated.

+Will throw a TypeError if the target prototype is not Object.prototype or null.

 ### random()